PSModule/PSCredential/README.md

 # PSCredential

-`PSCredential` is a PowerShell module that provides functions for securely managing credentials.
-It allows users to create, save, and restore `PSCredential` objects using encrypted XML files.
+`PSCredential` is a PowerShell module that provides functions for managing credentials.
+It allows users to create, save, and restore `PSCredential` objects from disk.

 ## Prerequisites

 This module requires:

 - The [PSModule framework](https://github.com/PSModule) for building, testing, and publishing the module.

 ## Installation